LightChaudhary/DSA-Cpp-/README.md

 Supports operators: +, -, *, /, ^.
 User inputs an infix expression, program outputs postfix.
 Simple and ideal for learning expression conversion using stacks.

+### Evaluation of Postfix Expression

+This program calculates the postfix expression and returns a single value.
+Stack is implemented using STL.
+Handles operands and operators from left to right.
+User inputs an postfix expressoin, program outputs single value.

+### Evaluation of Prefix Expression

+This program calculates the prefix expression and returns a single value.
+Stack is implemented using STL.
+Handles operands and operators from right to left.
+User inputs an prefix expressoin, program outputs single value.